Before the auction

 It is advisable to arrive at the auction well before the advertised starting time.
 Any additional information or changes to a property will be available in an Addendum or will be announced by the auctioneer before the auction starts.
 Make sure you are aware of any alterations as they could have a bearing on your decision to buy.

 Be aware that each auction property is initially offered at a guide price and is also subject to a reserve price.
-The guide price is the starting price at which bidding will commence, whereas the reserve price is the minimum amount the seller will accept.
+The guide price is an indication of where the reserve price is, whereas the reserve price is the minimum amount the seller will accept.
+The guide price can be a lot lower than the final sale price.
 The reserve price is not disclosed to bidders but can be up to ten per cent higher than the guide price so bear that in mind when bidding.

 When the time comes, make sure your bids are clear; some auction houses will give you a paddle (or something similar) so that the auctioneer may easily identify you when you bid.
 It's easy to get carried away but try to remain calm and within your set budget.
 The auctioneer should make it quite apparent where and what the current bid is in the room.